biomap-research/xTrimoPGLM/README.md

 ## LICENSE

-This work is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
+This work is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License [./LICENSE].

 ## Citations